TCA166/egui_path_picker/README.md

-# egui_file_picker
+# egui_path_picker

-Simple egui widget for picking file paths
+Simple egui widget for picking paths.
+It boils down to a text input, next to a button that opens a little widget which showcases local files and folders.
+Clicking the entries within the widget will update the path in the text input, meaning you can either paste in a path, or find the desired path through the widget.